carsonSgit/PlannerPro/README.md

 # Screenshots

-If you would like a more detailed version, here is an imgur with some more screenshots: https://imgur.com/a/0uMokn2
+If you would like a more detailed version, here is an [imgur](https://imgur.com/a/0uMokn2) with some more screenshots

 ## Default Screen